 I did a lot during my six months away from work:

-I spent time engaged in intrinsically enjoyable activities such as writing, learning, reading, hiking, and creating (i.e.,
+- I spent time engaged in intrinsically enjoyable activities such as writing, learning, reading, hiking, and creating (i.e., my practices)

 All of these were tremendously beneficial.

 - I feel more connected with myself and the world

 I'm so grateful I was privileged enough to take a sabbatical 🙏🏻